algosup/2022-2023-project-1-smart-signage-Project-5-group/Functionnal spécification.md

 ## Auto brightness

-This feature will ensure that the brightness of the signage will adapt automatically in function of the ambiant luminosity
+This feature will ensure that the brightness of the signage will adapt automatically in function of the ambiant luminosity.

 ## Money savings

-When the price of energy will increase, the signage will be able to reduce his energy consumption to ensure that the user is not overpaying
+When the price of energy will increase, the signage will be able to reduce his energy consumption to ensure that the user is not overpaying.

+## Battery warnings

+The device will be able to dend a message when the battery reach a low level.
+It will allow the user to change the battery before losing signal with the device.

+## Schedule programmation

+The user will be able to give his schedule to be sure that the signage are switched on only when his store his open.

+## Data encryption

+The data that will be send in a crypted way to ensure that only the user who is abilited to receive the data will receive it and that no one else will be able to use the data.

+# Bug management

+Every detected bug will be saved in a database with who find it and when.
+The person finding the bug will also has to provide a detailled descrption on how to reproduce it to ensure that the software engineer will be able to fix it.
+When it will be fix, the software engineer will have to precise when and how he fixed it.